trinsic-id/didcomm-v2/docs/didcomm-grpc.md

 ### Other Protocols

 This architecture is general enough that it can easily accomodate other protocols.
-For example, [Thrift](https://thrift.apache.org) and [Avro](https://avro.apache.org/docs/1.3.0/) take very similar approach to interface definitions and RPC service support; it would be fairly trivial to write plugin or separate extension to support them.
-While CBOR is schemaless serialization format, it can also be used in conjuction with any data modeling solution like [YANG](https://tools.ietf.org/html/draft-ietf-core-yang-cbor-13), though this is not required.
+For example, [Thrift](https://thrift.apache.org) and [Avro](https://avro.apache.org/docs/1.3.0/) take very similar approach to interface definitions and RPC service support; it would be fairly trivial to write a plugin or a separate extension to support them.
+While CBOR is a schemaless serialization format, it can also be used in conjunction with any data modeling solution like [YANG](https://tools.ietf.org/html/draft-ietf-core-yang-cbor-13), though this is not required.

 ## Data Contract Definition